AdaCore/gnatstudio/docs/users_guide/extending.rst

   .. index:: file comparison

-  In order to perform visual comparison between files, GPS needs to call external tools that aren't distributed with GPS such as :program:`diff` or :program:`patch`.
+  In order to perform visual comparison between files, GPS needs to call external tools that are not distributed with GPS such as :program:`diff` or :program:`patch`.
 These tools are usually found on most Unix systems but may not be available by default on other OSes.
 Under Windows, you can download them from one of the available